Not Boring Software

 Anything else you’d like to share?

-We just launched our newest app – Not Boring Camera.
+We just launched our newest app (Not Boring) Camera.
 It’s probably our most unique app yet, and it pushes some of our ideas even further, maybe to their ultimate extreme.
 It’s been in the works for about four years, on and off, and it’s easily the most fun we’ve had building something.

 Now, discover Not Boring Software for yourself

 Huge thanks to Andy for sharing the story behind Not Borting Software and the details on the building blocks that make Not Boring apps so unique and truly fun.
-Now, do check them out for yourself!
+Now, go check them out for yourself!